 In order to comply with the QSR and ISO 13485 cleaning regulatory requirements, for equipment, machinery and medical devices, a medical device manufacturer should establish documented evidence for cleaning methods validation.

 This article is focused on the medical device glossary and classification according to the FDA, medical devices cleaning validation requirements, medical devices cleaning process, testing methods and more.

 The Federal US Food, Drug, and Cosmetic Act (FD&C Act) defines a medical device as an ”instrument, apparatus, implement, machine, contrivance, implant, in vitro reagent, or other similar or related article, including a component part, or accessory which is:

-- Recognized in the official National Formulary, or the United States Pharmacopoeia, or any supplement of them.
+- Recognized in the official National Repertory, or the United States Pharmacopoeia, or any supplement of them.

 - Intended for use in the diagnosis of disease or other conditions, or in cure, mitigation, treatment, or prevention of disease, in humans or animals.